- Personal Injury

 - Workplace accidents

-- Entanglement in machines/industrial equipment
+- Entanglement in machines or industrial equipment

 - Explosions